Topic module

 Concept 1

-Exam cue: Identify the form decision before evaluating negotiation details.
+Exam cue: Identify the document type before evaluating the transaction facts.

 Concept 2